SspStark/AI-ML/README.md

 with these tools or libraries we don't have to write code for ML Software from scratch.\
 And this ML Software with analysing the given data for patterns will give a Model as an output

+**Model Evaluation**

+After we got Model we will split the data into *Training Data*, *Validation Data* and *Testing Data*.\
+To Evaluate the Model we have Evaluation Metrics which are Accuracy, Precision, Recall, F1 score and many more.....

+**Hyperparameter Tuning**

+Hyperparameter: Every ML algorithm has a set of parameters which are used to define and control the training process.

+With Hyperparameters and Training Data we do the training then we will get the Model and we will Evaluate the Model with Validation Data then we will get the Performance Metric which are Accuracy, Precision etc of the Model.